 When you visit Luxor, be sure to experience this beautiful city by air!

-You will be able to see the beautiful nature this country offers along with historical sites and beautiful mountains.
+You will see the beautiful nature this country offers, historical sites, and mountains.

 It is an incredible experience and not to be missed.
 This is one of my favorite things to do in Egypt!

 The Temple of Philae is located on an island and has a strange and incestuous history to go with it.

 It was one of the quieter temples we visited in Egypt, but it is a must-see regardless.

 It was nice to visit a temple that was not so crowded because you could look at the carvings and drawings and really appreciate the work that goes into these ancient temples.